 Step 4: Identify Key Roles & Responsibilities

-- What role or team owns the whistleblowing program at the organisation?
+- What role or team owns the whistleblowing program at the organization?

 - Who is the individual owner of the program?